randydailey/proximit-mbta-push/README.md

 ### Overview
 MBTA Push Alerts powers remote push notifications for the ProximiT iOS app [ProximiT iOS app](http://www.proximitapp.com "ProximiT's Homepage").
 ProximiT additionally uses a seperate notification structure based around UILocalNotifications for geofence based alerts which is not included in this project.

-### When Will You Send A Push Message?
+### When Will You Send A Push?
+To Who?
 This project checks the [MBTA Alerts Feed](http://realtime.mbta.com/developer/api/v1/alerts?api_key=wX9NwuHnZU2ToO7GmGR9uw "MBTA Alerts Feed") every minute and sends push messages via Urban Airship to registered audiences when a moderate/severe service disruption is detected.

-Alerts are only sent during T operating hours.
+Alerts are only sent during T operating hours and they are sent only to the audiences that are impacted (In the targeting code, we target people who are opted into 'tags' which include "MBTA Red Line", "MBTA Blue Line" and "MBTA Orange Line."

-Our core filtering logic is captured here:
+Our core filter/reject logic is captured here:

  ```javascript
   // Filter all alerts that do not affect Subway